vinkla/laravel-hashids/README.md

 This option `connections` is where each of the connections are setup for your application.
 Example configuration has been included, but you may add as many connections as you would like.

 ## Usage

-#### HashidsManager

-This is the class of most interest.
-It is bound to the ioc container as `hashids` and can be accessed using the `Facades\Hashids` facade.
-This class implements the ManagerInterface by extending AbstractManager.
-The interface and abstract class are both part of the [Laravel Manager](https://github.com/GrahamCampbell/Laravel-Manager) package, so you may want to go and checkout the docs for how to use the manager class over at that repository.
-Note that the connection class returned will always be an instance of `Hashids\Hashids`.

-#### Facades\Hashids

-This facade will dynamically pass static method calls to the `hashids` object in the ioc container which by default is the `HashidsManager` class.

-#### HashidsServiceProvider

-This class contains no public methods of interest.
-This class should be added to the providers array in `config/app.php`.
-This class will setup ioc bindings.

-### Examples
-Here you can see an example of just how simple this package is to use.
+Here you can see an example of you may use this package.
 Out of the box, the default adapter is `main`.
 After you enter your authentication details in the config file, it will just work:

 ```php
 // You can alias this in config/app.php.